emrgnt-cmplxty/automata/automata/docs/core/embedding/symbol_code_embedding_builder.rst

 The main responsibility of the ``SymbolCodeEmbeddingBuilder`` class is to generate embeddings from source code associated with a ``Symbol``.
-It uses an instance of an ``EmbeddingProvider`` to create these embeddings.
+It uses an instance of an ``EmbeddingVectorProvider`` to create these embeddings.

 The result of the embedding process is a ``SymbolCodeEmbedding`` object.
 This is a concrete class that holds the ``Symbol`` object, its